 Delhi, the capital city of India, is home to about 19 million people.
 Along with being the political core of India, Delhi is also the heart of all cultural activities, business and transportation.
 It is one of the most visited cities in India and is a hot travel destination for both Indians and foreigners.

-Delhi has a rich cultural history since it was the capital of many ancient kingdoms that existed in India.
+The city has a rich cultural history since it was the capital of many ancient kingdoms that existed in India.
 At the time of the British rule in India, Delhi was also modernized.
 As a result, Delhi boasts of a number of forts, tombs and ancient structures, and at the same time, is also known for a number of the modern state of the art buildings and monuments.
 The ancient traditions of the city are still live in part called Old Delhi,’ and that is the most popular travel area for tourists.

 What is a must-do in Delhi?